adalbertogc1/decarbonization-roadmap/README.md

 # 🌱 Decarbonization Roadmap

+_"All models are wrong, but some are useful"   -George E.P.
+Box_

 This is a basic but powerful Decarbonization Roadmap Tool.
-The goal is to predict carbon reductions from a bottom-up approach while into account uncertainties using Monte Carlo simulation. 🚀 This methodology leverages available information about energy end-use breakdowns and primary energy sources.
+The goal is to predict carbon reductions using a bottom-up approach, taking uncertainties into account using Monte Carlo simulation. 🚀 This methodology leverages information about energy end-use breakdowns and primary energy sources.

 ![End uses](docs/end_uses.png)

-The tool allows you to provide two types of uncertainty:
+The tool allows you to provide two classes of uncertainty:

-- In the estimation of the **end use**, which can be reduced with an energy audit.
+- In estimating the current **end use**, which can be reduced with an energy audit.
-- In the prediction of the **impact on energy reduction**, which comes from the modeling tool.
+- In predicting the **impact on energy reduction**, which comes from the modelling tool.

-The blue area is the sum of the two uncertainties.
-Which allows user to understand how comfortable they are with their current uncertainty.
+The blue area is the sum of the two uncertainties, which allows the user to understand how comfortable they are with their current uncertainty.

 ![Decarbonization Roadmap](docs/predicted_emissions.png)

 ## Inputs 📊

 The `decarbonization_info.json` file requires the following information:

-### Current Conditions 🏙️
+### Current State🏙️

+Allows to describe current energy use and carbon emissions:

 - **Year (current)**: The current year for which the energy usage data is provided.